kirtfitzpatrick/writer-reader/README.md

     /**
      * dehydrate creates the Parameter Store StringParameter construct as part
      * of this stack's scope.
 It names it automatically by calling the
-     * "EnvironmentKeyDecorator" it was created with which is just a method
+     * KeyDecorator it was created with which is just a method
      * prototype that exists on the targetConf object below.
 By specifying
      * decorator prototypes in this way it allows you to have multiple decorators
      * on a single class that implements the KeyDecorator interface, in this case